ngtwolf/vibe-infrastructure/IMPLEMENTATION_GUIDE.md

 **Obtaining the protocols**:

-**Option 1 - This Repository**: The complete protocol files are included in this repository.
-Copy `networkguide.mdc` and `networkteam.mdc` from the root directory to your `.cursor/rules/` directory (for Cursor IDE) or set them up as rules in the appropriate rules directory for other AI assistants (check your AI assistant's documentation for the exact location).
+**Option 1 - This Repository**: The complete protocol files are included in this repository. **Copy** (do not create) `networkguide.mdc` and `networkteam.mdc` from the repository root directory to your `.cursor/rules/` directory (for Cursor IDE) or set them up as rules in the appropriate rules directory for other AI assistants (check your AI assistant's documentation for the exact location).
+These files already exist in the repository and must be copied, not created from scratch.

 **Option 2 - Create Your Own**: Use the specifications in this Implementation Guide to create your own protocol files.
 The key sections are documented above (Team Structure, Core Workflow, Documentation Standards, etc.), and you can customize them for your specific needs.